SolarysGroup/solarys-fraud-detection-demo/README.md

 ### A2A (Agent-to-Agent Protocol)

-**What is A2A?**

-A2A is an open protocol developed by Google that enables AI agents from different vendors to communicate and delegate tasks to each other.
-It's like HTTP for AI agents - a standard way for agents to discover, message, and collaborate with each other.
+[A2A](https://github.com/google/A2A) is an open protocol by Google that enables AI agents to communicate and delegate tasks.
+The Detection Agent (Claude) delegates deep-dive investigations to the Investigation Agent (Gemini) via A2A.

-**Why A2A matters for government systems:**

-1. **Multi-Vendor Orchestration** - Use the best AI for each task without lock-in
-2. **Specialization** - Different agents can have different capabilities and clearances
-3. **Scalability** - Add new specialized agents without rewriting existing systems
-4. **Interoperability** - Agents from different contractors can work together

-**How A2A works in this demo:**
+**Delegation flow:**

 ```
 API Server                  Detection Agent              Investigation Agent